 “. . .
 You may be running into some Mach effects. . . .”

 — Aces Wild: The Race For Mach 1, by Al Blackburn, Scholarly Resources Inc., Wilmington, Delaware, 1999, at Pages 147–148.

 The “funny” reading of the airspeed indicator became known as the “Mach jump.”
 George Welch was the first to describe it.

 The Sabre became a legendary jet fighter during the Korean War.
 9,860 were built by North American, as well as by licensees in Canada, Australia and Japan.

 George Welch had been recommended for the Medal of Honor for his actions as a P-40 Warhawk fighter pilot in Hawaii, December 7, 1941.
-He was killed while testing an F-100A Super Sabre, 12 October 1954.
+He was killed while testing a North American Aviation F-100A Super Sabre, 12 October 1954.

 Smith was happy to take the flight.
 He departed LAX in full afterburner and headed off shore, climbing to 35,000 feet (10,668 meters) over the Pacific Ocean to start the test sequence.

 But it was quickly apparent that something was wrong: The flight controls were heavy, and then there was a hydraulic system failure that caused the Super Sabre pitch down into a dive.
 Smith couldn’t pull it out of the dive and the airplane’s speed rapidly increased, eventually passing Mach 1.

 Smith was unable to regain control of the F-100.
 He had no choice but to bail out.
 As he ejected, Smith read the instruments: the Mach meter indicated Mach 1.05—785 miles per hour (1,263 kilometers per hour)—and the altitude was only 6,500 feet (1,981 meters).